wpsharks/s2member-kb/tutorials/2015/71-manually-deactivating-s2member.md

 ![screen shot 2015-01-28 at 2 13 46 am](https://cloud.githubusercontent.com/assets/1568616/5933808/a1d50c3e-a693-11e4-973b-a4841d3d80b0.png)

-Once you fix the issue, you can enable s2Member again via the WordPress Dashboard.
+Once you fix the issue, you can **restore the original directory name** of `s2member` (don't forget this part), then renable s2Member via the WordPress Dashboard.